 The transmission of STIs after sexual assault varies widely among populations.
 They range from high reported rates of 12% for trichomoniasis and 19% for bacterial vaginosis to lower estimates for chlamydia (2%) and gonorrhea (4%).
 Due to methodological issues, some of these positive cultures may reflect preexisting infections.
 The literature cannot provide reliable estimate data on the risk for transmission of herpes, hepatitis B, or HIV infection from sexual assault.
 However, sexual transmission of hepatitis B is common, even in the United States, among non-vaccinated individuals engaging in receptive intercourse with hepatitis B-positive partners, and both hepatitis B and HIV transmission after sexual assault have been reported.

-The incidence and prevalence of all sexually transmitted infections in the local area must be considered when determining the most appropriate treatment of a patient.
-Sexually transmitted infections are common in the United States, particularly in those aged 15-24 years.
+The incidence and prevalence of all sexually transmitted infections in the local area must be considered when determining the most appropriate treatment for a patient.
+Sexually transmitted infections are common in the United States, particularly in those aged 15 to 24 years.
 Human papillomavirus has the greatest incidence and prevalence of any STI in the United States.

-For the vast majority of adult and adolescent routine prophylactic antibiotic treatment against Neisseria gonorrhoeae, Chlamydia trachomatis, and incubating syphilis renders testing and discovery of preexisting infections costly as management does not usually differ.
+For the vast majority of adults and adolescents routine prophylactic antibiotic treatment against Neisseria gonorrhoeae, Chlamydia trachomatis, and incubating syphilis renders testing and discovery of preexisting infections costly as management does not usually differ.

 The suggested evaluation includes NAATs at sites of penetration for C. trachomatis and N. gonorrhoeae.

-Currently, the CDC recommends ceftriaxone in a 250 mg dose intramuscularly (IM) as the drug of choice in for preventing active infection of gonorrhea after sexual assault.
+Currently, the CDC recommends ceftriaxone in a 500 mg dose intramuscularly (IM) as the drug of choice for preventing active infection of gonorrhea after sexual assault.
 Ceftriaxone in this dose also effectively prevents incubating syphilis from becoming clinical.
-For chlamydia prophylaxis, give patients either a 1-gm oral dose of azithromycin or a 7-day course of oral doxycycline (100 mg 2 times a day) or oral tetracycline (500 mg 4 times a day).
+For chlamydia prophylaxis, give patients a 7-day course of oral doxycycline (100 mg 2 times a day) or oral tetracycline (500 mg 4 times a day).
 Since tetracyclines are relatively contraindicated in pregnancy, erythromycin may be used as an alternative.

 There is increased suspicion for this condition if the patient presents with malodorous discharge or vaginal itching.
 The suggested evaluation includes vaginal pH measurement, wet mount, and Whiff test.